tektechnologies/Instructor-Prep/201/class-05.md

 - back at your repo, you will see the pull request for the branch you just pushed.
 - After you click on create pull request we can look at the page to see the changes that we are about to add to our project.
-- Once the pull request is created we get a new screen taht will allow us to merge our pull request to main.
+- Once the pull request is created we get a new screen that will allow us to merge our pull request to main.
 - Once we have the code merged to our main we can refresh our repo page and see the code merged into the project.